fkie-cad/TOP-Android/case_study_obfuscation/README.md

 }
 ```

 However, the app displays `flag` (might be an interesting reversing CTF challenge).
 Obviously, this change comes from `setup`, which hijacks `Test::getText` through manipulation of its corresponding `ArtMethod`. `Test::getText` returns a `char[]` for reasons of simplification.
 As `generate_table.py` can be adjusted to provide any dex bytecode program and its offsets, one may create arbitrary programs.
-Even conditional branching is possible by modifying the virtual program counter vreg (`v1` for this PoC).

 It may be important to call `move-exception vAA` before returning to actual Java code, because *TOP* keeps passing on the same exception object (through `v0` in this PoC), but never "claims" to handle it.
 We did **not** verify this, but the fact that the PoC did not crash when calling `move-exception` convinced us to keep it.